Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Results

 The majority of the $-V_R$ stars in the right column of Figure \ref{fig:b_VZ_all} appear to be located at lower $b$ than at the photometric overdensity marked by the gray region.
-There is a slight preference for $-V_R$ stars to also have $-V_Z$ velocities in the bottom two rows.
-This slight downward slope is most likely due to contamination from the MRi overdensity at these lower Galactic latitudes.
+There is a slight preference for $-V_R$ stars to also have $-V_Z$ velocities as seen in the bottom two rows.
+The slight correlation is most likely due to contamination from the MRi overdensity at these lower Galactic latitudes.
 This is in agreement with what we found in Section \ref{sec:MRi} where the MRi overdensity is associated with mostly $-V_R$ and $-V_Z$ velocities.

-To go along with the $b$--$V_Z$ panels, Figure \ref{fig:b_VR_small} shows panels of $b$--$V_R$ for smaller $l$ ($160^\circ<l<170^\circ$) where the ACS photometric overdensity is at its highest $b$ in our sample and at a larger $l$ ($190^\circ<l<200^\circ$) where the overdensity is at a lower $b$ and is broader.
+To go along with the $b$--$V_Z$ panels, Figure \ref{fig:b_VR_small} shows panels of $b$--$V_R$ in a $l$ bin of $160^\circ<l<170^\circ$, where the ACS photometric overdensity is at its highest $b$ in our sample, and a $l$ bin of $190^\circ<l<200^\circ$, where the overdensity is at a lower $b$ and is broader.
 The cyan line, magenta line, and gray region are the same as in Figure \ref{fig:b_VZ_all}.
 The stars are color coded to $V_Z$ with the left column plotting all stars, the middle column plotting $+V_Z$ stars, and the right column plotting $-V_Z$ stars.
 Similar to Figure \ref{fig:b_VZ_all}, we see that the $+V_Z$ stars are dominant at the ACS photometric overdensity but also extend to lower latitudes.
 The $-V_Z$ stars primarily lie at lower latitudes.
 Neither $+V_Z$ nor $-V_Z$ show any correlation between $b$ and $V_R$.
 We do see a slight preference for $-V_Z$ to also have $-V_R$, similar to Figure \ref{fig:b_VZ_all}, indicating we have some contamination at lower latitudes from the MRi overdensity.

-To summarize, the kinematics we find in the ACS photometric overdensity ($+V_R$ and $+V_Z$) are not confined to that overdense region and further extend to lower Galactic latitudes.
-We interpret this as demonstrating that the ACS overdensity does not have discrete kinematics that are separate from the rest of the disk.
-The extent in Galactic latitude of the $+V_R$ and $+V_Z$ kinematics trace the upper edge of the photometric overdensity.
-The reason why we see what appears to be distinct $+V_R$ and $+V_Z$ kinematics at the overdensity in $l,b$ plots like Figure \ref{fig:l_b_acs} is because there are fewer disk stars and fewer MRi stars with $-V_R$ and $-V_Z$ kinematics at high latitudes.
+To summarize, the extent in Galactic latitude of the $+V_R$ and $+V_Z$ kinematics trace the upper edge of the photometric overdensity of the ACS.
+However, the kinematic signatures we find in the ACS photometric overdensity ($+V_R$ and $+V_Z$) are not confined to that overdense region and extend to lower Galactic latitudes.
+The ACS overdensity is not a kinematically discrete group of stars separate from the rest of the disk.
+The $+V_R$ and $+V_Z$ regions at high $b$ in Figure \ref{fig:l_b_acs} masqueraded as a discrete, stream-like structure because of the large, co-located population of stars with $-V_R$ and $-V_Z$ kinematics dominating at lower latitudes.
+Those $-V_R$ and $-V_Z$ motions are associated with the MRi overdensity.